anujaagarwal/snakes-Ladders/README.md

 ### Data Structures:

-1. **`players` Array**:
+1. **`players` List**:
-   - An array to store player information, including name and position.
+   - An List to store player information, including name and position.
    - Example: `[{ name: 'Player 1', position: 1 }, { name: 'Player 2', position: 1 }]`

 2. **`currentPlayerIndex` Variable**:
-   - A variable to keep track of the index of the current player in the `players` array.
+   - A variable to keep track of the index of the current player in the `players` List.
    - Example: `0` (for Player 1), `1` (for Player 2)

 ### Game Rules and Logic: